-Veeqo has a multichannel inventory management system that allows retailers to sync inventory across multiple Shopify stores, channels, ecommerce marketplaces and warehouses in real time, helping ecommerce entrepreneurs ensure that their products are never oversold or undersold.
+Veeqo has a multichannel inventory management system that allows retailers to sync inventory across multiple Shopify stores, channels, ecommerce marketplaces, and warehouses in real time, helping ecommerce entrepreneurs ensure that their products are never over or undersold.

 Automate the tedious work